acfriday/caesar-cipher-python/README.md

 * Generate a string representing the cipher by concatenating the values of the sorted dictionary items.
 * Return a formatted string showing the alphabet and cipher mappings based on the current shift value.

-#### Outputs

-A formatted string showing the alphabet and cipher mappings based on the input substitution dictionary and its current shift value.

 ## Main

 The main section of the program implements a Caesar Cipher encoder and decoder providing a menu-driven interface for the user to interact with the encoding and decoding functionalities.